ga-wdi-quizzes/week-05/README.md

 Your answer:
 ```
 An ERD is a design tool that maps out a visual representation of entities defined in a database and their relationship to one another.
-We create ERD to assist in planning out the information we need in our database.
+We create ERD's to assist in planning out the information we need in our database.

 Genie
 - name